ForestAdmin/agent-nodejs/docs/deployment/cloud/deploy-on-heroku.md

 # Deploy your admin backend on Heroku

-This tutorial is designed to assist people who want to have a step-by-step guide to deploy the Lumber-generated admin backend to Heroku.
+This tutorial is designed to assist people who want to have a step-by-step guide to deploying the Lumber-generated admin backend to Heroku.

 If you don’t have a Heroku account yet, [sign up here](https://signup.heroku.com/).
 Then, create your first Heroku application **(1)** **(2)**.